Hub-OS/documentation-website/docs/01-client/02-lua-api/01-entity-api/03-player.md

 - `index`: number, 1 is the first card in the deck.
 - `deck_card`: [DeckCard](/client/lua-api/attack-api/cards#deckcard)

-Removes a card from the player's deck.
+Inserts a card into the player's deck.

-Any [StagedItem](#stageditem) referencing this card will be dropped.

 ### `player:staged_items_confirmed()`